-If you are like me – you are a talented professional woman who unwittingly fell prey to what I call the Sleeping Beauty syndrome; you waited to be noticed in your job and good deeds rewarded.
-You work hard, play nice and don’t rock the boat.
+If you are like me – you are a talented professional who unwittingly fell prey to what I call the Sleeping Beauty syndrome; work hard, play nice and don’t rock the boat.
+You wait to be noticed in your job and good deeds rewarded.

 My training and accolades : )